akshayvkt/akshayvkt/README.md

 # 👋 Hi, I’m @akshayvkt
-- 👀 I’m interested in renewables and the potential of AI.
+- 👀 I’m interested in renewables,decentralized internet and the potential of AI.
 - 🌱 I’m currently learning (trying to) teach myself code, and as I go, I aspire to build some cool stuff.
 - ⚡ I'm an Energy Analyst at Tesla, where I'm working to improve📈 the performance of our huge residential solar fleet
 - 💞️ I’m looking to understand GitHub better and build more here.